-Thea 350, Playwriting One of the following: Thea 412, Special Project Secondary education courses Film studies concentration (22 credit hours) Comm 212, Digital Media Production Comm 386, Film CCCU Film Studies Program (see film production major) At least four semesters participation in GCTV and/or theater 3 16 Generalist concentration (18 credit hours) Any theater courses, with advisor's approval Upper level theater or related courses, with advisor's approval At least six semesters participation in theater productions 9

-Graduates in theater will:

-- 1. Develop an understanding of theater as collaborative and interdisciplinary. - 2.
-Demonstrate basic skills in effective oral, written and visual communication. - 3.
-Comprehend foundational concepts and practices in the theater discipline and develop fluency in one or more concentration areas. - Develop a style of leadership that shows respect for others and models the college's core values. - 5.
-Gain a clear understanding of how their work is perceived by others. - 6.
-Develop a clear sense of Christian ethics and standards in the theater field. - Have a working understanding of available theater and related careers and avocations. - 8.
-Be prepared for graduate school. - 9.
+Art 242, History of Art II Comm 212, Digital Media Production I Comm 240, Communication Research Thea 200, Theater Practice Thea 336, Contemporary Drama Thea 338, Directing Thea 355, Arts in London Thea 388, Themes in Drama Thea 412, Special Project Theater arts education concentration (55 credit hours) Thea 245, Aesthetics Thea 332, Design for Theater Thea 234, Acting I Thea 350, Playwriting One of the following: Thea 412, Special Project .1 Secondary education courses .36 Film studies concentration (22 credit hours) Comm 212, Digital Media Production 3 Comm 386, Film 3 CCCU Film Studies Program (see film production major) 16 At least four semesters participation in GCTV and/or theater NC Generalist concentration (13 credit hours) One of the following not used in the Core Any theater courses, with advisor's approval10 Student learning outcomes Graduates in theater will: Develop an understanding of theater as collaborative and interdisciplinary.
+Demonstrate basic skills in effective oral, written and visual communication.
+Comprehend foundational concepts and practices in the theater discipline and develop fluency in one or more concentration areas.Develop a style of leadership that shows respect for others and models the college's core values.
+Gain a clear understanding of how their work is perceived by others.
+Develop a clear sense of Christian ethics and standards in the theater field.
+Have a working understanding of available theater and related careers and avocations.
+Be prepared for graduate school.
 Serve the campus community and broader public through co-curricular involvement.

-First year Goshen Core Introduction to Theater Theater Practice The Power of Story Second year Goshen Core Expository Writing History of Theater Theater Practice Comm Research Courses in major SST Third year Goshen Core Theater Practice Upper-level courses in major Fourth year Balance of Goshen Core Balance of major Senior Seminar Internship
+First year Goshen Core The Theater Experience

+Second year Theater Practice The Power of Story or Tech/Design course Goshen Core Expository Writing History of Theater Theater Practice Comm Research Courses in major SST Third year Goshen Core History of Theater Theater for Social Change Theater Practice Fourth year Upper-level courses in major Balance of Goshen Core Balance of major Senior Seminar Internship

 Transfer students must have a minimum of nine hours of theater courses at Goshen College.
 The Thea 409/Internship should be in the student's area of concentration.
 A senior recital and a portfolio or its equivalent are required for graduation.
 A secondary teacher education program in theater arts for grades 5-12 is available.
 Students should elect the theater education concentration described above.
-The program requires 31 credits of education courses, including a semester of student teaching.
-The first education class, Educ 201, should be taken in May term of the first year or spring of the sophomore year.
+The program requires 36 credits of education courses, including a semester of student teaching.
+The first education class, Educ 201, should be taken in May term of the first year or fall of the sophomore year.
 See the education catalog and web pages for more details about requirements.